 What do your phone, your laptop and your CV have in common?
 They all require regular updates.

-If you've been out of the employment game for a while, or if it's been a long time since you switched roles, chances are your CV out of date.
+If you've been out of the employment game for a while, or if it's been a long time since you were job hunting or switched roles, chances are your CV or resume template is out of date.
 Continuing technological advancements and shifting priorities have altered the expectations of the CV in the modern recruitment process.